jonas1ara/73/Problems/Dynamic-programming/Unique-Paths/README.md

 # Unique Paths:

-This directory contains implementations of the "Unique Paths" problem in the C++ and C# languages.
-Each implementation uses bottom-up DP tabulation with temporal complexity `O(m·n)`.
+This directory contains an implementation of the "Unique Paths" problem in C#.
+The implementation uses bottom-up DP tabulation with temporal complexity `O(m·n)`.
 A combinatorial `O(n)` alternative is commented in the source files.

 ## Problem description